 New Year isn’t for everyone.
 It’s a very stripped-down, relatively uneventful look at a group of characters and their histories with one another, and it takes a while before you start to understand the purpose of the very minimalist story.
 That could really test viewers’ patience, especially when the writing and performances are so inconsistent.
 But New Year still succeeds in its quiet, increasingly melancholic simplicity that rewards such patience.
 Thanks to good atmosphere, plenty of intrigue, and a script that succeeds more often than it flounders, a night that usually leaves many in drunken bliss now ends with sobering bleakness.

-New Year will be released in theaters on December 15, 2021.
+New Year was released in theaters on December 15, 2021.